nhlong27/dengue-defense/README.md

 ## About the project

 [![Product Preview][product-preview]](...url)

- Originally an application integrated with IoT devices, this is the refactored version of my thesis project built on Nextjs.
-My exploration of TRPC and type-safe APIs has equipped me with a solid grasp of efficient communication protocols.
+Originally an application integrated with IoT devices for awareness and preventive measures, this is the refactored version of my thesis project built on Nextjs.
+This project encompasses frontend and backend development, designing a user-friendly interface with data visualization components, establishing APIs for IoT device communication, and configuring a database to store and retrieve information.

+This project has further deepened my understanding of pub/sub mechanisms and their contextual applications.
+The incorporation of polling mechanisms to interact with Kafka has granted me practical experience in data collection strategies.
+Simultaneously, the integration of a time series database for telemetry storage has honed my skills in data management.

+My exploration of TRPC and type-safe APIs has also equipped me with a solid grasp of efficient communication protocols.
 I've also attempted session-based authentication, enhancing my knowledge of security measures.

- This project has deepened my understanding of pub/sub mechanisms and their contextual applications.
-The implementation of polling mechanisms to interact with Kafka has given me practical experience in data collection strategies, while integrating a time series database for telemetry storage has honed my skills in data management.

  <!-- Finally, deploying the application to an EC2 instance has broadened my understanding of cloud infrastructure and deployment procedures. -->